EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 **Example #3: Use replace method to replace a component on all product pages.**

-In my third example, I imagined that I wouldn't have time to manage product descriptions when I was rich and famous.
+In my third example, I imagined that I wouldn’t have time to manage product descriptions when I was rich and famous.
 I decided to use the replace hook to replace the product description on all product pages.
 I completed the following steps for this change:

 - First, I added the replace method to replace the :product_description component with a rails partial view.